A fire-smart, defensible-space landscape by Oak River Landscaping

 Written CAL FIRE compliance plan

-A formal written scope tied to your parcel — what gets removed, what gets planted, what gets spaced — documented in a format you can share with your insurer or inspector.
+A formal written scope tied to your parcel — what gets removed, what gets planted, what gets spaced — in a format you can share with your insurer or inspector.

 Fire-resistant plant selection & installation